I Don’t Fix Marriages.

 You’re not.

 I’m Julia.
 As a marriage and family counselor and divorce coach, I guide parents through tough transitions.
-Don’t believe the scary stories, a peaceful separation is possible - and the kids might be better for it.
+Don’t believe the scary stories, a peaceful separation is possible.

 Two Parents.
 Two Perspectives.